Tinashe: 2018–2020: Television, departure from RCA, and Songs for You

-2021–present: 333 and Choreo Cage Fight
+2021–2023: 333 and BB/Ang3l

 On May 28, 2021, Tinashe posted a cryptic teaser for her fifth studio album on her social media accounts.
 The teaser included the caption "333", which was speculated to be the title for her fifth album, along with a new logo designed by Franc Fernandez.
 The album's lead single, "Pasadena", was released on June 4, and features American rapper Buddy.
-On July 9, Tinashe released a new single "Bouncin".
+On July 9, Tinashe released the second single "Bouncin'".
 Following the release, Tinashe announced the 333 Tour on July 12, which began in September 2021.
 On July 22, Tinashe announced the release date of 333 as August 6, 2021, and released the song "I Can See the Future" the same day.
 The album was met with positive critical reception.
-The song and music video for Bouncin gathered a lot of media attention, with the likes of Little Mix and Doja Cat expressing their love for the song.
+The song and music video for "Bouncin'" gathered a lot of media attention, with the likes of Little Mix and Doja Cat expressing their love for the song.

-Tinashe was the first artist to be announced to be featured on the rebooted MTV Cribs, where she showed her Los Angeles house in the Hollywood hills including her home studio.
+On July 2021, Tinashe was announced as one of the guests to appear on the rebooted MTV Cribs.
 The year ended with the announcement of her new Facebook Watch show Choreo Cage Fight, premiering December 3.
 Tinashe was also named in Forbes 30 Under 30 list for 2022.

 On July 29, 2022, Tinashe released the single "New to You" alongside Calvin Harris, Normani and Offset, for Harris' album Funk Wav Bounces Vol. 2.
+In January 2023, Tinashe made a guest appearance in the film adaptation of House Party, alongside Jacob Latimore, Mya, Kid Cudi, & LeBron James.
+She was also cast in the reality-competition series Stars on Mars, which premiered on June 5, 2023.
+The series is hosted by American actor William Shatner among other "celebronauts" where she finished as runner-up.
+On July 21, 2023, she released "Talk to Me Nice", the first single from her sixth studio album, BB/Ang3l.
+On August 18, 2023, she released the album's second single, "Needs".
+She released the album on September 8, 2023.